-To ensure the health and safety of both the surrogate and the baby, agencies and fertility clinics follow strict criteria when reviewing surrogate candidates.
-These basic qualifications act as the foundation of a successful surrogacy journey.
+To protect the health and safety of both the surrogate and the baby, surrogacy agencies and fertility clinics follow strict eligibility guidelines.
+These requirements form the foundation of a safe and successful surrogacy journey: facilitate the screening process and next steps of becoming a surrogate, and mitigate risks of surrogacy.

 Physical Health

-Healthy lifestyle choices are also a key part of the criteria.
+Healthy lifestyle choices are equally important.
 Surrogates must be non-smokers, free from substance abuse, and live in a stable, supportive environment.
-Responsible health choices—like proper nutrition, exercise, and avoiding risky behaviors—directly impact the baby’s development.

 Financial Stability

-Surrogacy is a commitment that takes focus, emotional energy, and time, so it’s important for potential surrogates to be in a stable financial position before starting.
-While surrogates do receive compensation, it should not be the main reason for applying.
-Those who depend entirely on this income to cover urgent financial needs may face extra stress that could affect the journey.
-Having a stable foundation allows a surrogate to take part for the right reasons, with a genuine desire to help create a family, while feeling secure and supported along the way.
+Candidates who rely entirely on surrogacy income to address urgent financial needs may experience added stress that could affect the journey.
+Having a stable foundation allows a surrogate to take part for the right reasons, with a genuine desire to help create a family, while feeling secure and supported throughout the journey.

 Full List of Surrogate Qualifications